ericposas/spidermap/README.md

    - Clean up PDF export for listview (currently cuts words in half at page break)

-  - Mapping:
-    - Avoid adding labels twice (if origin label already exists, don't add the destination label for the same place)

   - Map Right-click Context menu (with a hint on main UI):
+    - Make white box behind label the same width as the label (may have to use jquery)
     - Options for elongating or shortening the location (1. code, 2. city, 3. full city code and region)
     - Options for altering location of the label (in relation to the dot): 1.
 Above, 2.
 Below, 3.
 Left, 4.
 Right